-If you are seeking information on long term assistance programs such as Temporary Assistance To Needy Families (TANF), foster care, disability grants, Medicaid, nursing home care, elderly care, and the food stamp program you may contact the New Hampshire Dept. of Health and Human Services.
-If you live in the Greater Nashua Area, contact the State branch located in Nashua at 603-883-7726.
+Contact the New Hampshire Department of Health and Human Services at 1-800-852-3345 for information on long term assistance programs such as Financial Assistance To Needy Families (FANF), foster care, disability grants, Medicaid, nursing home care, elderly care, or the food stamp program.
+If you live in Greater Nashua, contact the State branch at 603-883-7726.

-For entitlement programs such as disability, Medicare, retirement benefits, and widow benefits contact the Social Security Administration at 800-772-1213 or visit their web page at Social Security Online.
+Contact the Social Security Administration at 800-772-1213 or visit their website at Social Security Online.

 Additional Non-Profit Human Service Organizations